Reizeron/High-Rock-Zero/content/Books/The Warp in the West.md

 There is good reason to believe that the ruling families of the four modern Iliac Bay counties had forewarning of the event.
 There is also some evidence that some of these ruling families may have been directly or indirectly responsible for the event.
 We do not know the exact sequence of actions that produced the event, although we are confident that the 'Totem' artifact was involved, and that a Blades agent was involved in employing that artifact.
 We unfortunately lost contact with that agent immediately after the event; his report might have gone some way to resolving the contradictory and paradoxical accounts of the event.

 The Blades have on file few reports from agents dating from the "Warp in the West" period.
 Most of our agents were lost in the initial dislocations, and others were lost in the confusion after the event.
-I present a few of these reports to give you a general sense of their limitations, including the report of your diplomatic predecessor, [[Lord Strale]].
+I present a few of these reports to give you a general sense of their limitations, including the report of your diplomatic predecessor, Lord Strale.
 You will have had access to other private and rumored accounts of the period.
 I believe you will agree that these documents raise more questions than they answer.

-The Report of Hammerfell Agent 'Briarbird'
+##### The Report of Hammerfell Agent 'Briarbird'
 'I was on assignment in the Alik'r Desert, a few miles south of Bergama on the 9th of Frostfall.
 I was encamped, as it was still early morning, when I felt the ground shake so violently, I was thrown to the ground.
 Dazed, I was aware of a great roar of a sandstorm, which alarmed me, as I had been on a high dune and had seen nothing like that on the horizon.
 It was on me before I was even on my knees, burying me and my camp.

 When I crawled my way out of the sand, I realized that I must make haste and get to Bergama as soon as possible, as all my food and water had been swept away.
 The sun was just rising as I began, like I said.
 When I reached Bergama, it was nightfall.
 The town was in chaos, filled with the soldiers of Sentinel.
 The Lord of Bergama's fortress was in ruins.